Career Counseling Gainesville FL

 - Executives and employees wanting development within their current organization

-I have published two books on life and career planning, and have worked with numerous clients in both group and one-on-one formats to support them in achieving their personal and professional career goals.
+I have published two books on life and career planning, and have worked with numerous clients in both group and one-on-one formats to support them in identifying and achieving their personal and professional career goals.